franc703/power_analysis/README.md

 ### Panel Data Power Analysis

-To use the `PanelBootstrap` class for power analysis on observational panel data, you can follow these steps:
+To use the `PanelBootstrapObs` class for power analysis on observational panel data, you can follow these steps:

 1. Import the required packages and classes: